sdiehl/write-you-a-haskell/evaluation.md

 As mentioned before, effects are first class values in Haskell.

-In Haskell we don't read from a file directly, but create a value that stands in for reading from a file.
+In Haskell we don't read from a file directly, but create a value that represents reading from a file.
 This allows us to very cleanly model an interpreter for our language inside of Haskell by establishing a mapping between the base operations of our language and existing function implementations of the standard operations in Haskell, and using monadic operations to build up a pure effectful computation as a result of interpretation.
-Then after evaluation, we finally lift the resulting IO value up Haskell and execute the results.
-This fits in nicely with the PHOAS model and allows us to efficiently implement fully-fledged interpreter for our language with remarkably little code, simply by exploiting Haskell's implementation.
+After evaluation, we finally lift the resulting IO value into Haskell and execute the results.
+This fits in nicely with the PHOAS model and allows us to efficiently implement a fully-fledged interpreter for our language with remarkably little code, simply by exploiting Haskell's implementation.

-To embed IO actions inside of our interpreter we create a distinct ``VEffect`` value that will build up a sequenced IO computation during evaluation and then this value will be passed off to Haskell and reified into real world effects.
+To embed IO actions inside of our interpreter we create a distinct ``VEffect`` value that will build up a sequenced IO computation during evaluation.
+This value will be passed off to Haskell and reified into real world effects.

 ```haskell
 data ExprP a